joantolos/blog/content/blog/your_career_end_game.md

 This is a weird post.
 I am having a weird time.
 Not bad, I am more than good, but the last months I have been reflecting on my career and what the next steps should be.
 Granted, maybe the global pandemic helps a little to put things into perspective and favours these kinds of self reflecting thoughts.

 What is the ultimate goal of my career?
 What is the end game?
 When I was a younger I had this almost "automatic" thought about how you should live your live.
-Got from culture, education and who knows what else.
+Got it from culture, education and who knows what else.
 What was the goal back then?
 Oh, yes, study, get a good job, figure out a stable way to live so finally you can... what?... **kick back and relax?** But the train of thought is like a stair... one accomplishment after another and you never run out of steps.
 Always following the next goal.

 At this point I question myself... what should be the next step on my career?
 Switch jobs again and pursue another salary, another promotion?
 Or maybe start a company on my own?
 So I can finally what... **kick back and relax?**